K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Related Works

 Deep neural networks generally require a large amount of training samples collected from diverse conditions so that they can achieve remarkable performance with excellent generalization.
 In autonomous driving, there are numerous object detection datasets that provide large-scale data of various sensor modalities, shown in Table \ref{tab:comp_data_1}.

-KITTI \citep{kitti_metric} is one of the earliest and widely-used dataset for autonomous driving object detection that provide camera and Lidar measurements along with accurate calibration parameters and 3D bounding box labels.
+KITTI \citep{kitti_metric} is one of the earliest and widely-used datasets for autonomous driving object detection that provide camera and Lidar measurements along with accurate calibration parameters and 3D bounding box labels.
 However, the number of samples and the diversity of the dataset is relatively limited since the 15K frames of the dataset are collected mostly in urban areas during daytime.
-Waymo \citep{waymo} and NuScenes \citep{nuscenes} on the other hand provide significantly larger number of samples with 230K and 40K frames, respectively.
+Waymo \citep{waymo} and NuScenes \citep{nuscenes} on the other hand provide a significantly larger number of samples with 230K and 40K frames, respectively.
 In both datasets, the frames are collected during both daytime and nighttime, increasing the diversity of the datasets.
 Additionally, NuScenes provides 3D Radar point clouds (RPC), and \cite{rpc_fusion} demonstrates that utilizing Radar as an auxiliary input to the neural network can improve the detection performance of the network.
 However, RPC lose a substantial amount of information due to the CFAR thresholding operation and result in inferior detection performance when being used as the primary input to the network.
 For example, the state-of-the-art performance of Lidar-based 3D object detection on NuScenes dataset is 69.7\% mAP, whereas for Radar-based is only 4.9\% mAP.

 In the literature, there are several 3DRT-based object detection datasets for autonomous driving.
-CARRADA \citep{carrada} provide Radar tensors in the range-azimuth and range-Doppler dimensions with labels of up to two objects in a controlled environment (wide flat surface).
+CARRADA \citep{carrada} provides Radar tensors in the range-azimuth and range-Doppler dimensions with labels of up to two objects in a controlled environment (wide flat surface).
 Zenar \citep{zendar}, RADIATE \citep{radiate}, and RADDet \citep{raddet} on the other hand provide Radar tensors collected on real road environments, but can only provide 2D BEV bounding box labels due to the lack of height information in 3DRTs.
-Asytx \citep{astyx} provides 3D bounding box labels with 4DRPCs.
-However, the dense 4DRTs are not made available, and the number of samples in the dataset is relatively small (i.e., 0.5K frames).
+CRUW \citep{cruw} provides a large number of 3DRTs, but annotations only provide 2D point locations of objects.
+VoD \citep{rpc_dataset} and Asytx \citep{astyx} provide 3D bounding box labels with 4DRPCs.
+However, the dense 4DRTs are not made available, and the number of samples in the datasets is relatively small (i.e., 8.7K and 0.5K frames).
 To the best of our knowledge, the proposed K-Radar is the first large-scale dataset that provide 4DRT measurements on diverse conditions along with 3D bounding box labels.

 Autonomous cars should be capable to operate safely even under adverse weather conditions, therefore, the availability of adverse weather data in an autonomous driving dataset is crucial.
 In the literature, the BDD100K \citep{bdd100k} and RADIATE datasets contain frames acquired under adverse weather conditions, as shown in Table \ref{tab:conf_data_2}.
 However, BDD100K only provides RGB front images, while RADIATE only provides 32-channel low-resolution LPC.
 Meanwhile, the proposed K-Radar provides 4DRT, 64-channel and 128-channel high-resolution LPC, and 360-degree RGB stereo images, which enables the development of multi-modal approaches using Radar, Lidar, and camera for various perception problems for autonomous driving under adverse weather conditions.